bcgov/aps-infra-platform/documentation/how-to/private-route.md

               readOnly: true
 ```

-From the Pod's Terminal, you can then a `curl` command against your service:
+From the Pod's Terminal, you can then run a `curl` command against your service:

 ```bash
 curl -v --cacert /config/service-ca.crt \